 Did you know that the government has incentives to help you grow your super?
 As a Cruelty Free Super member, we don’t want you to miss out.

-There are four key incentives that you might be eligible for – the Super Co-Contribution, the Low Income Superannuation Tax Offset (LISTO), the First Home Super Saver Scheme and the Spouse Tax Offset.
+There are four key incentives that you might be eligible for – the Super Co-Contribution, the Low Income Super Tax Offset (LISTO), the First Home Super Saver Scheme (FHSSS) and the Spouse Tax Offset.
 You don’t need to apply for any of these incentives, but you will need to make sure you have added your Tax File Number (TFN) to your Cruelty Free Super account.

 Incentive 1, Super Co-Contribution